stuartstaniford/permaplan/docs/open-tree-description-language.md

 ### Overview Example

 This gives an example showing the major sections of an OTDL object in a file (details are suppressed with ellipses).
 Each of these sections is treated at length in subsequent sections, but the example should serve to make the overall structure clearer.
-  * The `introductoryData` section has metadata about the file and global information required to interpret the file (eg choices of units).
+  * The `overviewData` section has metadata about the object and global information about this particular species or variety of plant (eg names, file version, etc).
-  * The `landSurface` section describes the shape of the relief of this particular piece of land.
+  * The `trunk` section describes information associated with the main trunk of the plant.
-  * The `plants` section describes plants either present on the land, or planned for the future.
+  * The `branches` section describes information about branching.
-  * The `boundaries` section contains the coordinates of an enclosing polygon of the land described by this OLDF object.
-  * The `fencing` section describes the geometry of fencing present or planned on the land.
+  * The `foliage` section describes the foliage of this particular species.

 ```
 // Example OTDL object
 {
   "overviewData":
     {
-     "spaceUnits":        "feet",
+     "genus":       "Pinus",
+     "species":     "strobus",
+     "commonNames":
+       {
+        "en-US": "Eastern White Pine",
+        "en-UK": "Weymouth Pine",
+        ...
+       }
-     "version":           [0, 0, 2],
+     "version":     [0, 0, 1],
      "fileTime":    [<seconds>, <microseconds>],
-     "baseYear":          2020,
-     "software":          "permaplan",
-     "softwareVersion":   "1.2.3",
-     "author":            "Stuart Staniford"
+     "authors":     ["Stuart Staniford", ...]
     },
  "trunk":
   {